Page 1: Biography

 Farm manager, butter manufacturer and exporter

-This biography, written by E. R. Doolin, was first published in the Dictionary of New Zealand Biography in 1993, and updated in June, 1996.
+This biography, written by E. R. Doolin, was first published in the Dictionary of New Zealand Biography in 1993.
+It was updated in June, 1996.

 Henry Chidley Reynolds was born on 26 May 1849 at Beeny, St Juliot, Cornwall, England, the third son of Elizabeth (Betsy) Chidley and her husband, William Reynolds, a farmer.
 With members of his family he arrived in Auckland, New Zealand, on the Maori on 5 February 1868.
 For the next few years he gained valuable farming experience on his father's substantial property near Cambridge, Waikato.